 Be it a road trip, a trekking holiday or a relaxing retreat that you’re looking for, ‘The Queen of Hills’, as it is rightly called, has something for everyone.
 Not just Ooty, but its sister town, Coonoor, also has lots to see.

-Popular sightseeing in Ooty
+Popular Sightseeing Destinations in Ooty

 Among the most popular and serene places to visit in Ooty is the Ooty Lake.
 Surrounded by lush mountains, the landscape is magical, especially with the mist lingering around the green cover.
 A boat ride in this scenic setting is an absolute must.
 There are also other recreational activities around the lake like an amusement park, toy trains for children and horse riders.
 There is also a flea market to engage the shopaholics in addition to a food court serving various cuisines.